jellz/minehut/README.md

 - Get information about a Minehut server.
 - Get a list of online servers.
 - Get information about server icons and categories.
-- Get information about a Minehut player such as their rank, friends, and if they are online.
+- Get information about a Minehut player such as their rank.
+- Generate a random story from Minehut's [Future News](https://minehut.wiki.gg/wiki/Future_News).

 ## Basic Usage
 ```ts